statsig-io/docs/docs/mex/dashboards.md

 There are several types of dashboard widgets you can add or create including:

--**Charts** Create a new chart directly from a dashboard or export a chart created in Metrics Explorer to a dashboard.
+- **Charts** Create a new chart directly from a dashboard or export a chart created in Metrics Explorer to a dashboard.
 Supported charts include:
   - Drilldown Charts
   - Retention Charts
   - Funnel Charts
   - User Journey Charts
 - **Text**: Annotate dashboards with context or create section headers for better readability.
 - **Single Value:** Highlight a hero metric with clarity by adding a single value to the dashboard.
 - **Experiment, Feature Gate:** Get a quick snapshot of an experiment or feature gate.